ryanmurphy42/ryanmurphy42.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "1.
+title: "PREPRINT: 1.
 An individual-based mechanical model of cell movement in heterogeneous tissues and its coarse-grained approximation"
 collection: publications
 permalink: (http://academicpages.github.io/files/paper1.pdf)
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'